sudipto291088/Data110-21843--fall25/README.md

-# Data Visualization Class - Weekly Breakdown
+Welcome to the DATA VISUALIZATION AND COMMUNICATION  Class!

-Welcome to the Data Visualization class.
-This pages outlines the structure and content for our 15-week journey together.
-Each week focuses on a distinct aspect of data visualization, providing a comprehensive understanding of the field.
+This repository outlines our 15-week journey through key aspects of data visualization.
+Some materials may need updates from previous courses.

 ---